Starter kit: Constituent-centered design

 You can take steps toward constituent-centered design right now.

 These first steps don’t have to be expensive or time-consuming.
 The team might conduct regular scenario-based walkthroughs or plain language reviews.
-They can also make an effort to gather and learn from constituent feedback.
+They can gather and learn from constituent feedback.
 Some organizations conduct 5-minute surveys with constituents.
 Others monitor social media responses.

-Eventually, the team will need to act to address what they've learned.
+Eventually, the team will need to act on what they've learned.
 They may need your help to get approvals, access, and collaboration time from other teams.

-- Staff this team with roles that are a good fit for your organization.
-For example, teams that publish a lot of content might start with a content strategist and an experience researcher.
+• Staff this team with roles that are a good fit for your context.
+For example, teams that publish a lot of content might start with a content designer and an experience researcher.
 Technology-centric teams might start with a researcher and interaction designer.

 Be flexible with where your new team starts.
 The “discovery” phase of a project might be the most obvious place, since they can help shape products to better meet people’s needs.
 But they can also join a team that’s already delivered something.
 For example, if you just launched a new website, they could evaluate it and find opportunities to improve it.
 It doesn’t matter where in a project’s lifecycle the team begins—just that they do.